Hyperbolic extensions of free groups: Preliminaries

-Note that in order for extension $E_{\chi}$ to be hyperbolic, it is necessary that the map $\chi\colon Q \to \Out(\free)$ have finite kernel and for its image to by purely hyperbolic.
+Note that in order for extension $E_{\chi}$ to be hyperbolic, it is necessary that the map $\chi\colon Q \to \Out(\free)$ have finite kernel and for its image to by purely hyperbolic; in which case the above shows $E_{\chi}$ is quasi-isometric to $E_{\chi(Q)}$.
 Otherwise, it is easily seen that $E_\chi$ contains a $\Z \oplus \Z$ and thus that $E_\chi$ cannot be hyperbolic.
-Hence, to address the question of hyperbolicity of $\free$--extensions, it suffies to focus on the case of extensions $E_\Gamma$ associated to subgroups $\Gamma \le \Out(\free)$.
+Hence, to address the question of hyperbolicity of $\free$--extensions, it suffices to focus on the case of extensions $E_\Gamma$ associated to subgroups $\Gamma \le \Out(\free)$.
 With this perspective, we only consider such extensions $E_\Gamma$ throughout the rest of this paper.